Shrimp brined then tossed with cayenne pepper and a buttery lemon sauce; quickly sautéed for the most amazing lemon butter shrimp you will ever try!

 Follow Tangled with Taste on Pinterest for more great tips, ideas and recipes!

 This recipe was originally published in August of 2017 and is being republished now for easy finding.

 Butter!
 Butter!
 Butter!

 I have this philosophy that God specifically made butter for either myself or for Paula Dean.
-It’s a toss-up as to which of us he was specifically thinking of in that genius moment.
+It’s a toss-up as to which of us he loves more.
 However I do think it’s obvious we are his favorite children ever: because he made something so great for us!

 Here is an amazing recipe for Lemon Butter Shrimp: shrimp that is literally bursting with flavor and resting in a buttery-lemon-butter sauce!
 Have I said “Butter” enough times?
 You will probably want, if not need, homemade french bread and parmesan asparagus to go with this incredible lemon butter shrimp to mop up all that saucy goodness!

 If you’ve never met me in person then there is a good chance you don’t know that I am short.
 Like really short.
 Well, just average short really.
 I’m 5’2″.